 3 Accessories are a must.
 With this i mean you need filters.
 Especially when you are a travel photographer, 2 filters are a must and those are: ND (neutral density) and CPL (circular polarizer).
 Also a remote shutter release, a travel tripod and some extra batteries are a must.
 If you want to save money on filters just get step down rings.
 You get filters for the biggest size (diameter) of your lenses and use step down rings to use them on lenses with a smaller diameter.
 So my biggest lens is 77mm and so are my filters.
 With step down rings i can use these filters on my 58mm lenses.

 Now, i buy second hand gear.
-You see many people get into photography.
-Buy the lot without thinking.
-And later they find out that it is not their thing.
+First of all, i am never ever gonna drop 6500 USD for a body and one lens or 10,000+USD for a complete set.
+Second, you see many people get into photography.
+Buy the gear without thinking.
+And later, they find out that it is not their thing.
 They sell it cheap on auction sites.
 I just got a second hand X-T3 to replace the X-T30.
 The X-T30 i could sell on internet for some neat money which financed the second hand X-T3.
 And that is how i get my gear 🙂 Buy and Sell, second hand, even with lenses.
-Nearly all my gear is second hand.
 You should know that there is so much good second hand stuff available.
 Really, it is worth getting into and it saves you a lot of money.

 Travel Photography, or better, Photography in general, is not only about your camera and lenses.
 It is more, way more.
 Think about travel bags, laptop/desktop, storage, batteries, filters, post processing software.